sean915213/SGYSwiftJSON/README.md

 }
 ```
 #### Serialization
 This class can nearly be serialized as is.
-The first requirement is giving `Color` a `rawValue` that can be represented in JSON and then extending it to conform to `JSONLeafRepresentable`:
+The first requirement is giving `Color` a `rawValue` that can be represented in JSON, thus allowing it to conform to `JSONLeafRepresentable`:
 ```swift
 enum Color: Int, JSONLeafRepresentable {
  case Red, Blue, Green, Yellow